Go Back Up

 What is a special enrollment period?

-Health Benefits • May 28, 2024 at 9:30 AM • Written by: Holly Bengfort
+Individual Health Insurance • July 3, 2025 at 7:00 AM • Written by: Holly Bengfort

-In this article, we'll explain what an SEP is, what life events qualify you for one, and what to do once you do qualify.
+In this article, we'll explain what an SEP is, what life events qualify you for one, and what to do once you qualify.

-- November 1: This is when open enrollment starts for health coverage for the next plan year in most states.
+• November 1: This is when Open Enrollment starts for health coverage for the next plan year in most states.
 This is when you can enroll in, re-enroll in, or change your health plan selection through the federal Health Insurance Marketplace.

-- December 15: This is the last day you can enroll in or change plans for your coverage to start on January 1.
-Open enrollment also ends in Idaho on this date.
+• December 15: This is the last day you can enroll in or change plans for your coverage to start on January 1.
+Open Enrollment also ends in Idaho on this date.

-- January 15: This is when open enrollment officially ends for most states, though some extend open enrollment through the end of the month.
+• January 15: This is when Open Enrollment officially ends for most states, though some extend Open Enrollment through the end of the month.

-- February 1: Coverage starts for those who enroll in or change plans from December 16 through January 15 and pay their first monthly premium.
+• February 1: Coverage starts for those who enroll in or change plans from December 16 through January 15 and pay their first monthly premium.

 It takes a major life change to qualify for an SEP.
-This is when you can make changes to your health insurance plan even though it's not an open enrollment period as defined by the Affordable Care Act (ACA).
+This is when you can make changes to your health insurance plan even though it's not an Open Enrollment period as defined by the Affordable Care Act (ACA).
 Keep in mind that if you qualify for Medicaid or the Children's Health Insurance Program (CHIP), you're eligible to enroll at any point in the year.

 Certain qualifying events and exceptional circumstances will activate an SEP, allowing you to change your health coverage for a certain period following the triggering event.
 Generally speaking, you'll have a 60-day special enrollment period after the event to enroll in a new health plan through federal or state-based marketplaces.

-How do I know if I qualify for an SEP?
+How to qualify for an SEP

 To qualify for an SEP, you need to have a qualifying life event occur.